 For example, one such fund is the Goldman Sachs Access Treasury 0-1 Year ETF (GBIL).
 The fund tracks short-term interest rates, so as they rise and fall, the return on the fund does as well.
 About three-quarters of the fund’s bonds mature in less than six months, and since they’re U.S. bonds, they’re considered as safe as an investment gets.

 The downside is that currently the fund’s expense ratio of 0.12 — or about $12 annually for every $10,000 invested — is more than the interest you’ll earn on the assets, at about 0.06 percent.
 And this fund is generally reasonably priced, but interest rates simply aren’t high enough now.

 A fund is a better option when rates are higher than they are today.
-You can transform your ETF into cash on any day the market is open, so it’s ready money.
+ETFs can be turned into cash any day the market is open, though settlement typically takes two to three business days.

 3. Buy a money market mutual fund

 Going with an ETF is one way to use funds to make your brokerage account look like a bank account.
 Another way is buying a money market mutual fund backed by bonds of the federal government.
 Both accomplish similar goals with similar (very limited) risks.
-So you might opt for this kind of mutual fund, or otherwise choose it when access to an ETF is not available.
+So you might opt for a money market mutual fund, or otherwise choose it when access to an ETF isn’t available.

 Like the ETF bond fund, this kind of money market mutual fund invests in very short-term bonds of the federal government, typically with an average maturity of 30 to 60 days.
 So the fund tracks short-term rates, and as they rise and fall, the fund’s yield will change as well.
 Again, these bonds are backed by the federal government, so they have virtually no chance of defaulting.
 Still, you are not guaranteed to not lose money.